AdamGonda/adamgonda.com/_posts/2022-06-11-Make-it-move.md

 }
 ```

-It's a fairly simple concept and the basic building block, that we will be using throughout this series.
+It's a fairly simple concept and the basic building block that we will be using throughout this series.

 > In JavaScript functions are first-class citizens.
 You can pass functions to other functions as arguments, return them from other functions as values, and store them in variables